vfxgb/vfxgb/README.md

 ### 👨‍🎓 About Me

 🎓 Final Year Computer Engineering student at **NTU, Singapore**
-🧬 Researcher in AI for Medicine, currently working on **generative models for antibody design**
+🧬 Researcher in AI for Medicine, currently working as a Research Assistant on **generative models for antibody design**
 🧠 Worked on **3D segmentation** for neurosurgical planning
 💼 Interned at **A*STAR**, **Datature**, and **Synapxe**